 Understanding potential deficits in staffing, equipment or anything else needed on a job site may help project managers plan course corrections and get those projects back on track.
 When forecasting is tied to a single source of data truth, these forecasts benefit in two ways: Not only will leaders be able to more accurately detect when a problem is manifesting itself, they can determine whether corrective actions are having the intended effect much more quickly than if they had to rely on manual data entry and calculations.

-Visually compelling and user-friendly interfaces are impactful parts of resource planning and forecasting.
+Visually compelling and user-friendly interfaces, like CMiC latest release R12, are impactful parts of resource planning and forecasting.
 When users have graphical dashboards showing them the status of a given resource through time, they can make decisions more confidently, not having to parse through numbers to derive meaning from the data.

 Apps for Access from the Office and the Field